Illuminate a Clear Path of Client Empowered Healing

 Broader Impact: When recognizing reactivity becomes a practice, its ripple effects reach far beyond the couple.
 It can help foster a home where pauses replace explosions, where vulnerability is safe, and where differences are met with curiosity instead of defense.
 In workplaces and community groups, individuals who can recognize their own reactivity are less likely to escalate disagreements and more able to collaborate across differences.

-Why Managing Reactivity matters:
+6: Managing Reactivity

 From restoring self-regulation, to co-regulating in partnership, to creating relational ecosystems where safety and connection flourish